capablemonkey/dwolla-stress/README.md

 ## Writing tests

 Writing tests is easy.
 We use the [mocha](http://visionmedia.github.io/mocha/) framework for testing.

 The `loadTest` function wraps the load testing functionality.
-So, all you need to do is create a new test where you call loadTest, passing in a name for the test, number of times to make the API call, a bounded function containing the API call you want to make, and mocha's `done()` function as a callback.
+So, all you need to do is create a new test in `test/tests.js`where you call loadTest, passing in a name for the test, number of times to make the API call, a bounded function containing the API call you want to make, and mocha's `done()` function as a callback.

 ```
 describe('Account Info', function() {